- About Us

 How to Join ATAP

 Applicants are required to be sponsored by a member in good standing.
 Members are required to attend at least one (1) membership meeting of their local Chapter or any other affiliated Chapter during the calendar year (Jan. thru Dec.).
-Virtual attendance of at least two (2) chapter meetings of any chapter or attendance at the National Threat Management Conference or the Spring Regional Conference will satisfy the chapter meeting requirement for that calendar year.
+Virtual attendance of at least two (2) chapter meetings of any chapter or attendance at the National Threat Management Conference or the Winter Conference will satisfy the chapter meeting requirement for that calendar year.
 The attendance requirement will be waived for any member joining after April 1 for that calendar year.
 There is a one-time, non-refundable fee of $90.00 for processing new applications, and non-refundable annual dues of $125.00.

 How to apply for membership: